Advancing Implementation of CDC’s 6|18 Initiative

 Now in its fourth year, this unique opportunity has supported 40 states, local jurisdictions, and territories across the United States in adopting proven prevention strategies by enhancing benefits related to high-opportunity health conditions.
 Participating Medicaid and public health teams benefit from targeted technical assistance, peer-to-peer information exchange, and an annual in-person convening.

 - Year I (2016-2017) supported nine states, including Colorado, Georgia, Louisiana, Massachusetts, Michigan, Minnesota, New York, Rhode Island, and South Carolina.

 - Year II (2017-2018) worked with six states — Alaska, Maryland, Nevada, North Carolina, Texas, Utah — as well as the District of Columbia and Los Angeles County’s local health department.

-- Year III (2018-2019) is assisting 17 states and one U.S. territory — Arkansas, California, Connecticut, Indiana, Kansas, Kentucky, Missouri, Montana, Nebraska, New Hampshire, New Jersey, Pennsylvania, Rhode Island, South Dakota, Tennessee, Virginia, Wyoming, and the Commonwealth of the Northern Mariana Islands.
+- Year III (2018-2019) worked with 17 states and one U.S. territory — Arkansas, California, Connecticut, Indiana, Kansas, Kentucky, Missouri, Montana, Nebraska, New Hampshire, New Jersey, Pennsylvania, Rhode Island, South Dakota, Tennessee, Virginia, Wyoming, and the Commonwealth of the Northern Mariana Islands.